Cebulva/market-expansion-data-study/README.md

 # 2. Save the downloaded 'magist_dump.sql.zip' file into the 'Data/' folder of your cloned repository.
 #    (e.g., market-expansion-data-study/Data/magist_dump.sql.zip)

-# Navigate to the directory where you saved the zip file, e.g.:
-cd market-expansion-data-study/Data/

-# Unzip the file.
-This will create 'magist_db.sql' in the same directory.
-unzip magist_db.sql.zip

 # 3. Log in to your MySQL server
 mysql -u your_username -p